edubart/lua-bint/README.md

 signed integers are implemented using two-complement arithmetic rules and integer division operations rounds towards minus infinity.

-The library is designed to be possible to work with only unsigned integer arithmetic when when using the proper methods.
+The library is designed to be possible to work with only unsigned integer arithmetic when using the proper methods.

 The basic lua integer arithmetic operators (+, -, *, //, %) and bitwise operators (&, |, ~, <<, >>)